Policies and Procedures

 It is important to protect children from the harmful rays of the sun, the nursery requires parents to complete a sun protection form to either give permission for the nursery to apply sun cream or for the child to come to the nursery wearing all day sun cream protection.

-The children will be assured shaded play areas and a reduction of time in direct sunlight during particularly sunny days, also we are aware that children can easily become dehydrated and therefore children will be encourage to drink plenty of fluids.
+The children will be have access to shaded play areas and we will reduce the length of time in direct sunlight during particularly sunny days, also we are aware that children can easily become dehydrated and therefore children will be encourage to drink plenty of fluids.

 Children will require sun hats and we ask for these to be brought daily.